Are you a novice screenwriter hoping to write the next Hollywood blockbuster or indie favorite?

 If you are new to the craft, you’re probably looking to get started with minimal monetary investment.
 After all, who wants to spend $250 on Final Draft or similar industry software only to discover that screenwriting is not your calling?

-If you’re in this camp, you may be asking yourself:
+If this approach resonates with you, you may be asking yourself:

 The good news is that the Internet provides a multitude of ways to solve these problems without spending a dime

 In this post, I do not intend to provide a comprehensive overview of free screenwriting software.
-Via a web search, you can find a multitude of such articles covering a wide range of options.
+Via a web search, you can find scores of such articles covering a wide range of options.

 Instead, I’d like to provide an overview of the specific workflow I’ve evolved over time to pursue screenwriting inexpensively.
 None of my ideas are particularly novel, but they may prove helpful to beginning screenwriters who aren’t especially tech-savvy.